 Make sure you look at the TAFE SA course pages to get the most up-to-date information about admission requirements, how to apply, and what it will cost.

 You may also like to start thinking about writing your resume and cover letter, and being prepared for applying for jobs.
-Tips are available on the Skills SA website, and you can find resume templates on the JobAccess website.
+You can find resume templates on the JobAccess website.

 Need more help?